The New IB Mathematics Curriculum

 To address the needs of a modern classroom and to ensure that each subject equips students with the tools required to succeed in the changing world, the International Baccalaureate (IB) reviews the IB Diploma Programme (IBDP) on a seven-year teaching cycle.
 This is why, from August 2019, IB students will study the revised IBDP mathematics syllabus so that they can cultivate a more informed and applied environment of learning as compared to years of textbook education.

 The new curriculum aims to make them more adept at critical thinking in mathematics since technological advances are making some skills redundant.
-In addition to this, the new math DP offers students more choice as well as offering schools greater flexibility in the way they group students, schedule lessons and teach math content.
+In addition to this, the new mathematics DP offers students more choice as well as offering schools greater flexibility in the way they group students, schedule lessons and teach mathematical content.

 What exactly has changed?

-Previously, an IB student had three options–generalised math at a higher level (HL), at a standard level (SL) or Math Studies.
-There was also the option of further math at HL, which is rarely offered in IB schools in India.
+Previously, an IB student had three options–generalised mathematics at a higher level (HL), at a standard level (SL) or Math Studies.
+There was also the option of Further Math at HL, which is rarely offered in IB schools in India.
 However, with the new syllabus, students have a total of four options–Mathematics: Analysis and Approaches or Mathematics: Applications and Interpretation, each offered at HL and SL.
 Here is a breakdown of the subjects.

 Source: International Baccalaureate